 LATAM H2: THE GROWING IMPORTANCE OF LOW-CARBON HYDROGEN IN LATIN AMERICA

-Partners Dan Feldman, Omar Samji, Roberta Berliner Cherman and counsel Gabriel Salinas have published a report on the Growing Importance of Low-Carbon Hydrogen in Latin America.
+Partners Omar Samji, Roberta Berliner Cherman, counsel Gabriel Salinas and associate Humzah Yazdani have published a report on the Growing Importance of Low-Carbon Hydrogen in Latin America.

 As the world increasingly commits to climate action, and governments and companies pledge net-zero emissions by or before 2050, it is clear that demand for hydrogen, an essential element of a low-carbon economy, is going to dramatically increase in industrial and consumer sectors across the world.
 The report focuses on hydrogen demand and production in Latin America and the factors that could enable Latin America to become a leader in the hydrogen economy.